Forget the sports drinks – it's all just "expensive pee" in the end

 That requirement changes with exercise.
 If you expect to sweat, weigh yourself before and after your workout.
-Water makes up the difference, and will need to be replaced at the rate of about a couple of pounds’ worth, or nearly a kilo of water.
+Water makes up the difference, and will need to be replaced.
 Drink roughly a unit-and-a-half for every unit lost, says Creelman, to account for urination.

 When to drink

 Anytime, of course – just not all at once, especially after a good workout.

 “It takes 10 to 15 minutes for water to be absorbed by the body,” says Creelman.
 Chugging a bottle to make up for what's missing is a sure way to add sick to tired.